BOOK NOW

 Day 2: Madrid

-Upon arrival in Madrid, you will collect your luggage in the baggage claim area, and continue to the Arrival’s Hall, where you will be greeted by your tour guide and/or driver.
+Upon arrival in Madrid, collect your luggage at baggage claim.
+Continue to the arrival hall, where you will be greeted by your tour guide and/or driver.
 You will be escorted to the bus where your group will transfer to your hotel.
-You will enjoy free time before dinner and retiring for the evening.
+You will have free time before dinner and then retire for the evening.

 Day 3: Madrid & Toledo

 This morning, you will awaken in the capital city of Spain!
 Following breakfast, you will enjoy a tour of Madrid that includes the Royal Palace and the Plaza Mayor.
-Both sites are iconic to Madrid, as the Palace holds state ceremonies and events, and the Plaza Mayor is the geographic center of Madrid, as well as the social center.
-This afternoon, you will depart for Toledo (approximately one hour and twenty minutes).
-Toledo is a city set upon a rocky mound that is isolated on three sides by a looping gorge of the Rio Tajo.
+Both sites are iconic in Madrid, as the Palace hosts state ceremonies and events, and the Plaza Mayor is the geographic and social center of Madrid.
+This afternoon, you will depart for Toledo.
 It is known as the City of Three Religions or Cultures because the Christians, Jews, and Moors have lived peacefully in this city for centuries.
-Each inch of this outcrop has churches, synagogues, mosques and houses heaped upon one another in a haphazard spiral in which the cobbled lanes infiltrate with its best efforts.
-During your time in this city, you will view the some of the grandest treasures such as, the glorious Gothic Cathedral that was built upon the Great Mosque of Toledo.
-Visit La Iglesia de Santo Tome, best known for housing El Greco’s most famous painting and the Sinagoga del Tránsito, known for its impeccable stucco inscriptions.
-Additionally, you will visit a number of monuments such as La Puerta de Bisagras, La Puerta del Cambron, La Puerta del Sol and many others.
-Your day will culminate with a return transfer to Madrid where you will enjoy dinner and an overnight.
+Your tour includes the glorious Gothic Cathedral, which was built upon the ruins of the Great Mosque of Toledo.
+Visit La Iglesia de Santo Tome, best known for housing El Greco’s most famous painting, and the Sinagoga del Tránsito, known for its impeccable stucco inscriptions.
+Additionally, you will visit several monuments, including La Puerta de Bisagras, La Puerta del Cambron, and La Puerta del Sol, among others.
+Your day will culminate with a return transfer to Madrid, where you will enjoy dinner and an overnight stay.

 Day 4: Madrid - Santiago de Compostela

-Today, you will depart Madrid and head towards the city of Santiago de Compostela (approximately six hours).
-While en route, you will make a stop on the calle del Agua of Villafranca del Bierzo.
-This main street truly emanates Baroque architecture and is filled with palaces and emblazoned houses.
-At the entrance of this village, you will find the Romanesque church of Santiago.
-According to tradition, the pilgrims who were unable to finish El Camino as a result of an illness would receive the jubilee blessing at this church.
-Your next two stops will be visits to the gothic styled Collegiate Church of Santa Mari¬a and the Church of St. Nicolas, dedicated to the patron Saint of Villa franca del Bierzo.
-This late afternoon, you will enter Galicia (approximately one hour and fifteen minutes) by way of the city, Lugo.
-Your first stop will be to O’ Cebreiro, the first village in the region of Lugo and nestled in the mountains at an altitude of 1,300 meters.
-While in O’ Cebreiro, you will have the opportunity to view the iconic palloza styles houses, and the site of a Eucharistic Miracle that occurred in the year 1300.
-This evening, you will proceed to Santiago de Compostela (approximately two hours and thirty minutes) for your dinner and an overnight.
+Today, you will depart from Madrid and head towards the city of Santiago de Compostela.
+On the way, stop on the Calle del Agua of Villafranca del Bierzo.
+This main street truly embodies Baroque architecture and is lined with palaces and ornate houses.
+At the entrance of this village, you will find the Romanesque Church of Santiago.
+Traditionally, pilgrims who were unable to complete El Camino due to illness would receive the Jubilee blessing at this church.
+Your next two stops will be visits to the gothic-style Collegiate Church of Santa Maria and the Church of St. Nicolas, dedicated to the patron Saint of Villafranca del Bierzo.
+In the afternoon, you will enter Galicia by way of the city of Lugo.
+Your first stop will be O Cebreiro, the first village in the region of Lugo nestled in the mountains at an altitude of 1,300 meters.
+While in O Cebreiro, view the iconic palooza-style houses and the site of a Eucharistic Miracle that occurred in 1300.
+This evening, proceed to Santiago de Compostela for dinner and an overnight.

 Day 5: Santiago de Compostela

-This morning, you will join the walking pilgrims at the Monte del Gozo from which the spires of the iconic Cathedral are visible.
-You will walk the last few miles of El Camino and attend the International Pilgrim Mass at the Cathedral of St. James.
-Formed by Galician granite, this Cathedral is one of the finest architectural examples in Europe, as it encompasses Romanesque, Gothic and Baroque styles.
-Additionally, the Cathedral contains numerous and valuable pieces of art that truly captivate the eye.
-Upon entering the Cathedral, tradition will lead as you hug the dazzling statue of St. James.
-Following this intimate embrace, you will descent into the crypt where the Patron Saint of Pilgrims’ relics are kept.
-Following your visit, you will enjoy a sightseeing tour of the city.
-Some stops on your tour include the Obradoiro Square, Fonseca Palace, Gemirez Palace, Franco Street, and much more.
-Your evening will be free to spend at your leisure, until a final dinner with your group.
-You will spend a final overnight in Santiago de Compostela.
+This morning, join the walking pilgrims at Monte del Gozo from which the spires of the iconic Cathedral in Compostela are visible.
+You will walk the last few miles of El Camino and then attend the International Pilgrim Mass at the Cathedral of St. James.
+Formed by Galician granite, this Cathedral encompasses Romanesque, Gothic and Baroque styles.
+Additionally, the Cathedral contains numerous valuable pieces of art.
+Upon entering the Cathedral, pilgrims traditionally hug a statue of St. James.
+Following this intimate embrace, you will descend into the crypt where the Patron Saint of Pilgrims’ relics are kept.
+Following your visit, enjoy a sightseeing tour of the city.
+Some stops on your tour include Obradoiro Square, Fonseca Palace, Gemerez Palace, Franco Street, and many more.
+Your evening will be free to spend at your leisure until dinner and overnight.

 Day 6: Santiago de Compostela – Lisbon